rogerbinns/apsw/doc/build.rst

 SQLite includes `many options defined to the C compiler
 <https://www.sqlite.org/compile.html>`__.
 If you want to change
-compiled in default values, or provide defines like SQLITE_CUSTOM_INCLUDE then you can use :option:`definevalues` using `=` and comma separating.
+compiled in default values, or provide defines like SQLITE_CUSTOM_INCLUDE then you can use :option:`--definevalues` using `=` and comma separating.
 For example::

   python setup.py build_ext --definevalues SQLITE_DEFAULT_FILE_FORMAT=1,SQLITE_CUSTOM_INCLUDE=config.h